kitosoji/kitosoji/_posts/2020-07-19-working-holiday-visa.markdown

 <li><a href="https://www.canada.ca/en/immigration-refugees-citizenship/services/canadians/international-experience-canada/work-travel-united-kingdom.html">United Kingdom</a></li>
 </ul>

-<p>I've gone ahead and linked the site-specific information for you to take a look at the requirements for each of the countries, as they differ depending on where you want to go!</p>
+I've gone ahead and linked the site-specific information for you to take a look at the requirements for each of the countries, as they differ depending on where you want to go!

-<p>If you're interested in travelling the world and have a small amount of savings, explore the Working Holiday Visa!</p>
+If you're interested in travelling the world and have a small amount of savings, explore the Working Holiday Visa!

-<p>Totally worth it!
-I went to Japan from 2019 - 2020 and have plans on heading over to Korea!</p>
+Totally worth it!
+I went to Japan from 2019 - 2020 and have plans on heading over to Korea!

-<p>Spread love and keep smiling.</p>
+Spread love and keep smiling.
-<p>まこ</p>
+まこ